GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 <details>
   <summary>e.
 Enrol on Cloudflare using WARP client</summary><br>

-  **Prerequisites:**
   1. Ensure that you have Cloudflare WARP client installed in your device.
-If not install it from [Clouhttps://install.appcenter.ms/orgs/cloudflare/apps/1.1.1.1-macos-1/distribution_groups/release](Clouhttps://install.appcenter.ms/orgs/cloudflare/apps/1.1.1.1-macos-1/distribution_groups/release)
+If not, install it from [https://install.appcenter.ms/orgs/cloudflare/apps/1.1.1.1-macos-1/distribution_groups/release](https://install.appcenter.ms/orgs/cloudflare/apps/1.1.1.1-macos-1/distribution_groups/release)

   2. Disconnect from any other VPN that might be running as that could clash with Cloudflare.

-  *To enrol macOS on Cloudflare using WARP client* :

-  1. Open the Cloudflare WARP client from the menu bar on the top right corner of your Mac device.
+  3. Open the Cloudflare WARP client from the menu bar on the top right corner of your Mac device.

   ![cloudflare-warp-icon](images/onboarding-for-macos/cloudflare-icon.png)

   ?>  You can also press ``Command+Spacebar`` and search for  **Cloudflare WARP** application to open it.

     You will see the information page, followed by your privacy policy.

-  2. Click **Next** and then **Accept**.
+  4. Click **Next** and then **Accept**.

   ![accept-privacy-policy](images/cloudflare-warp-macos/accept-privacy-policy.png)

-  3. When prompted to sign in, select **Azure AD – TechPass Prod**.
+  5. When prompted to sign in, select **Azure AD – TechPass Prod**.

   ![gcc-cloudflare-access-signin](images/cloudflare-warp-macos/gcc-cloudflare-access-signin.png)

   ?>  If you encounter an error stating that user account does not exist in the respective tenant, open a new tab and go to [https://myaccount.microsoft.com](https://myaccount.microsoft.com/), sign out from your account and then retry.

-  4. Choose the appropriate login credentials to sign in with two-factor authentication:
+  6. Choose the appropriate login credentials to sign in with two-factor authentication:
    - If you are a public officer, use your [WOG ID](term-definitions).
    - If you are a vendor, use your [TechPass ID](term-definitions).